 I offer two kinds of group mentoring calls - those for students who have recently completed L1/L2, and certified EFT practitioners looking to fulfill annual mentoring requirements.
 Group mentoring calls can be an affordable way to connect with other tapping professionals, share stories and challenges, and gain valuable insights.

-If a group webinar (of 8 students or fewer) sounds like what you're looking for, reach out via email at firstname.lastname@example.org.
+If a group mentoring class like what you're looking for, reach out via email at firstname.lastname@example.org.
 I send dates for these out via email to my students, former students and fellow Accredited, Certified professionals.
 Fees for group mentoring: $59 per class.
+Email email@example.com for information on upcoming classes.

 1-to-1 EFT Tapping Mentoring Calls